AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Cluster monitoring/Enable the X-Pack Monitoring feature.md

 8. Click **OK**.

-    The system returns to the **Cluster Monitoring** page and restarts the cluster.
+    The system returns to the **Cluster Monitoring** page and restarts the Logstash cluster.

-9. After the cluster is restarted, view the monitoring data of the cluster.
+9. After the Logstash cluster is restarted, view the monitoring data of the cluster.

-    After the cluster is restarted, the value of **X-Pack Monitoring** changes to **Enable**, and the associated Elasticsearch cluster appears.
+    After the Logstash cluster is restarted, the value of **X-Pack Monitoring** changes to **Enable**, and the associated Elasticsearch cluster appears.

     **Note:** You can view the monitoring data of the Logstash cluster in the Kibana console only after the cluster is restarted.